-The Picture Below is our favorite MCT oil.
+Below is our favorite MCT oil.
 It is made with only organic coconuts, and it is a great source of the best MCT’s for ketone production.
 This is the favorite MCT of Dave Asprey and Tim Ferriss as well.

 Besides nutrition, what are some other kinds of supplements that I can use to improve my cognitive function?
 There are many herbs called adaptogens that adapt to whatever is causing the body stress, and it helps to balance this.

-Many adaptogens like Rhodiola rosea are much safer than chemicals because they have been used for thousands of years in some cases, and in many cases they even have more clinical data to back them than most synthetic nootropics.
+Many adaptogens like Rhodiola Rosea are much safer than chemicals because they have been used for thousands of years in some cases, and in many cases, they even have more clinical data to back them than most synthetic nootropics.

 The reason I bring up Rhodiola or “Golden Root” extract is that it fits the classic definition of a nootropic which is: low addictive rating, low side effects, improves cognition, and is not a stimulant.

 Rhodiola also has other benefits besides cognitive enhancement like weight loss, stress relief, and mood enhancement instead of a lot of negative side effects like many of the synthetics.